A week in the life of a civil engineering undergraduate

 You’ll be busy but not every day is the same and the timetable allows for self-study.
 In some weeks, you’ll get the chance to do some practical learning with a site visit.

 The best part of my course are the lecturers who teach us.
 An educational institution is only as good as the academics who enrich it, and I’ve always felt supported by the lecturers.
 Modules that initially seemed mundane sparked an interest when taught by academics who are specialists in their fields.Ramsha Saleem, Civil Engineering MEng

-We’re a campus university so everything you need is within a five-minute walk, including the Students’ Union building, grocery shopping, wellbeing and support services, the launderette and the medical centre.
-Students also have access to more than 180 student clubs and societies, with interests ranging from mixed martial arts to mah jong, and poker to politics.
+That’s what Wednesdays are for: you have most of the day to focus on sporting, society or employability events.
+Students have access to more than 180 student clubs and societies, with interests ranging from mixed martial arts to mah jong, and poker to politics.

 Nearby Surrey Sports Park is a £36m facility, offering state-of-the-art training facilities such as a climbing wall and an Olympic-size swimming pool.

-Guildford’s picturesque cobbled high street boasts a wide range of retail and catering outlets, plus an excellent range of pubs and a busy nightlife.
+Guildford’s picturesque cobbled high street boasts a wide range of shops and restaurants, plus an excellent range of pubs and a busy nightlife.
 The town is also only a 35-minute train journey to London.

-Disclaimer: The timetable and modules listed are indicative, reflecting the information available at the time of publication and may be subject to teaching availability, student demand and/or class size caps.
-Given the changing nature of the Covid-19 pandemic, our hybrid learning model is under continuous review.
-See the latest information on all changes.
+Disclaimer: The modules listed are indicative, reflecting the information available at the time of publication and may be subject to teaching availability, student demand and/or class size caps.